Jump to content

 Transcripts for videos/videostreams and animations (package media) will be implemented soon.

-Currently we only support transcripts for audio files.
-Extended, detailed descriptions as readable text or additional audio tracks for videos are not yet supported but are coming soon.
+Currently we natively support transcripts for audio files.
+Extended, detailed descriptions as readable text or additional audio tracks for videos are availible through custom solutions like conditional displays, using videostreams with multiple audio tracks or adding a video transcript with the e. g. button or accordion plugin.

 Supports